Alexandria, Scioto County, Ohio

 Alexandria is an unincorporated community in Scioto County, in the U.S. state of Ohio.

+Careys Run flows through the community.

 History

 Alexandria was platted in 1799 and was either named after Alexandria, Virginia, or after Alexander Parker, the brother of a first settler.
 A post office was established at Alexandria in 1805, and later was discontinued at an unknown date (1808, according to one source).